Great Itineraries in Rome

 As Romans would say, these one-day itineraries basta e avanza ("are more than enough") to get you started.

-Begin at 9 by exploring Rome's most beautiful neighborhood—"Vecchia Roma" (the area around Piazza Navona) by starting out on the Corso (the big avenue that runs into Piazza Venezia, the traffic hub of the historic center).
+Begin at 9 by exploring Rome's most beautiful neighborhood—“Vecchia Roma" (the area around Piazza Navona) by starting out on Via del Corso (the big avenue that runs into Piazza Venezia, the traffic hub of the historic center).

-At 11:30 saunter a block or so westward into beyond-beautiful Piazza Navona, studded with Bernini fountains.
+At 11:30, saunter a block or so westward into beyond-beautiful Piazza Navona, studded with Bernini fountains.
 Then take Via Cucagna (at the piazza's south end) and continue several blocks toward Campo de' Fiori's open-air food market (for some lunch-on-the-run fixings).
+A great place to stop for a cheap and quick panino or a slice of pizza is the Antico Forno at Campo de’ Fiori (Campo de’ Fiori 22).

-Two more blocks toward the Tiber brings you to fashionable Via Giulia, laid out by Pope Julius II in the early 16th century.
-Walk past 10 blocks of Renaissance palaces and antiques shops to take a bus (from the stop near the Tiber) over to the Vatican.
+Two more blocks toward the Tiber brings you to one of the most romantic streets of Rome, Via Giulia, laid out by Pope Julius II in the early 16th century.
+Walk past 10 blocks of Renaissance palazzos and ivy-draped antiques shops to take a bus (from the stop near the Tiber) over to the Vatican.

 Arrive around 1 to gape at St. Peter's Basilica, then hit the treasure-filled Vatican Museums (Sistine Chapel) around 1:45—during lunch, the crowds empty out!
 After two hours, head for the Ottaviano stop near the museum and Metro your way to the Colosseo stop.